thu-ml/tianshou/docs/01_user_guide/01_apis.md

 3. We call `.build()` to construct the experiment
 4. We call `.run()` to execute the entire training pipeline

-The high-level API handles:
+The high-level API handles ...
-- Creating and configuring environments
+- creating and configuring environments
-- Building the neural network
+- building the neural network
-- Instantiating the policy and algorithm
+- instantiating the policy and algorithm
-- Setting up collectors and replay buffer
+- setting up collectors and replay buffer
-- Managing the training loop
+- managing the training loop
-- Watching the trained agent
+- watching the trained agent

 ### Procedural API Example